josephspurrier/gowebapi/README.md

 To create a user, send a POST request to http://localhost/user with the following fields: first_name, last_name, email, and password.

+Currently, only a Content-Type of `application/x-www-form-urlencoded` is supported.

 ## Available Endpoints

 The following endpoints are available:

 ```
 * POST   http://localhost/users      - Create a new user
 * GET	 http://localhost/users/{id} - Retrieve a user by ID
 * GET	 http://localhost/users      - Retrieve a list of all users
 * PUT	 http://localhost/users/{id} - Update a user by ID
 * DELETE http://localhost/users/{id} - Delete a user by ID
 * DELETE http://localhost/users      - Delete all users
 ```

 ## Interesting Files